homepods/klipper/moonraker/README.md

 - Returns:\
   No return value as the server will shut down upon execution

+## Server Commands

+### Fetch stored temperature data
+- HTTP command:\
+  `GET /server/temperature_store`

+- Websocket command:
+  `{jsonrpc: "2.0", method: "get_server_temperature_store", id: <request id>}`

+- Returns:\
+  An object where the keys are the available temperature sensor names, and with the value being an array of stored temperatures.
+The array is updated every 1 second by default, containing a total of 1200 values (20 minutes).
+The array is organized from oldest temperature to most recent (left to right).
+  Note that when the host starts each array is initialized to 0s.

+### Download Moonraker Log
+- HTTP command:\
+  `GET /server/moonraker.log`

+- Websocket command:\
+  Not supported

+- Returns:\
+  moonraker.log

 ## Websocket notifications
 Printer generated events are sent over the websocket as JSON-RPC 2.0 notifications.
 These notifications are sent to all connected clients